nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## FAQ
 **Q**: What if the name or the directory of the file I tagged is changed?
 Can I still access the file using HelloFile?<br>
 **A**: No. HelloFile is currently unable to track a file if its name or directory is changed.
-It is necessary to delete the old tag and retag the file.
+You will need to delete the old tag and retag the file.

 **Q**: What is the structure of the application?<br>
-**A**: It can be found in the Degisn Guide [here](https://github.com/AY2021S1-CS2103T-F12-1/tp/blob/master/docs/DeveloperGuide.md)
+**A**: You can find the Design Guide [here](https://github.com/AY2021S1-CS2103T-F12-1/tp/blob/master/docs/DeveloperGuide.md)

 **Q**: How to I report a bug?<br>
 **A**: Please create a new issue on [this](https://github.com/AY2021S1-CS2103T-F12-1/tp/issues) webpage.